 How is it Made?

-Yogurt is a favourite dairy product obtained by bacterial fermentation of milk.
+Yogurt is a favourite dairy product obtained by the bacterial fermentation of milk.
 To create yogurt, milk is first heated.
 Usually at approximately 85-degrees Celsius to denature the milk fats in the order they don’t form curds.
 After heating, the milk is allowed to cool to approximately 45-degrees Celsius.
 The bacterial culture is subsequently added and a temperature of 45-degrees Celsius needs to be kept for between 3 and 12 hours to permit fermentation to happen.

 Formation of yogurt In easy terms, yogurt is essentially an industrial version of the desi curd or dahi.
 Yogurt is dominating the marketplace by changing fitness freaks.
 Yogurt, particularly, Greek yogurt is still your powerhouse of protein which aids in improving and building your core muscle strength.
 It’s extremely beneficial for those who wish to shed a few additional inches.
 Due to the existence of plenty of healthy bacteria, daily usage of yogurt will increase your immunity and also keep diseases at bay.